Ee-Hsin/Wristwatch_Watchlist_Python_Script/README.md

 STEPS to use:

 Fill up the form at the beginning of the script, with your User Info and the watches you are looking for.
+The gmail App password is not your gmail password, but is the app Password Google generates for you for a specific app.

+The script has a frequencyOfChecks variable that you can set, the default is 1, meaning it will run every 24 hrs.
+I recommend running it on a cloud.
+If you are going to run it with a task scheduler, set the frequencyOfChecks to 0 as you will not need it.